-Outcome 2 Children will feel value ed and have their rights resp pected What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we expect to achieve in 12 months Comments/progress 2.1 Evaluate the immediate impact of CRC training with participants to gauge their level of understanding and whether, following the training they feel able to make change.
-NCC.
-October 2019 onwards.
-Evaluation forms are completed.
+Outcome 2 Children will feel value ed and have their rights resp pected What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we exp achieve in 12 2.1 Evaluate the immediate impact of CRC training with participants to gauge their level of understanding and whether, following the training they feel able to make change.
+NCC October 2019 onwards Evaluation forms are completed.
 To understanding the impact of the training programme.
-Positive change in staff attitude and actions.
-2.2 Evaluate the impact of CRC training with participants six months after completion of training to identify how it has influenced individual staff through: Surveys Qualitative case studies NCC and YHN.
-April 2020 onwards.
-Data collected through SurveyMonkey / Hive etc. and qualitative research involving staff and young people in work settings.
+Positive char attitude and 2.2 Evaluate the impact of CRC training with participants six months after completion of training to identify how it has influenced individual staff through: Surveys Qualitative case studies NCC/YHN April 2020 onwards Data collected through SurveyMonkey / Hive etc. and qualitative research involving staff and young people in work settings.
 Evidence medium term impact of training.
-Continued positive change in staff attitude and actions.
+Continued po change in sta and actions.
 2.3 Develop an annual 'Newcastle Child survey' to elicit the views and experiences of growing up in Newcastle.
-To include: • Understanding of child rights and issues NCC.
-September 2019?
-TBA by CFC Board relevant to all badges.
-Outcome 3 Children and young p eople feel welcome in the ci ty when they're trav elling, playing and learning What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we expect to achieve in 12 months Comments/progress 3.1 Identify child-friendly public venues within the city YHN.
-NE1.
-City of Dreams (Ben Dickenson).
-July 2019.
-Information collated.
+To include: Understanding of child rights and issues relevant to all badges.
+NCC September 2019?
+TBA by CFC Board Outcome 3 Children and young po eople feel welcome in the ci ty when they're trav elling, playing and learning What we need to do Who will be involved in this work When we will do it We will know it is successful when What we expect to achieve in 6 months What we exp achieve in 12 3.1 Identify child-friendly public venues within the city YHN and NE1 July 2019 Information collated.
 List completed.
-TBC with Communications badge.
+TBC with Communicat badge.
 3.2 Identify child friendly areas of shelter/under cover and work with CFC Board members to expand these.
-NCC and NE1.
-December 2019.
-Existing spaces are better known.
+NCC and NE1 December 2019 Existing spaces are better known.
 More spaces created.
 Collaboration with other badges.
-3.3 Publicising child friendly venues and spaces Communications badge and NE1.
-TBC.
-Multi-media being used to publicise this information.
+3.3 Publicising child friendly venues and spaces Communications badge and NE1 TBC Multi-media being used to publicise this information.